 Morguard's appraisal division consists of Appraisal Institute of Canada ("AIC") designated Accredited Appraiser Canadian Institute ("AACI") members who are qualified to offer valuation and consulting services and expertise for all types of real property, all of whom are knowledgeable and have recent experience in the fair value techniques for investment properties.
 AACI-designated members must adhere to AIC's Canadian Uniform Standards of Professional Appraisal Practice ("CUSPAP") and undertake ongoing professional development.
 Morguard's appraisal division is responsible for determining the fair value of investment properties every quarter.
-The team reports to a senior executive, and the internal valuation team's valuation processes and results are reviewed by senior management at least once every quarter, in line with the REIT's quarterly reporting dates.
+Morguard's valuation processes and results are reviewed by the REIT's senior management at least once every quarter, in line with the REIT's quarterly reporting dates.

-Due to the COVID-19 pandemic and the ongoing impact on the economy, there is added risk in management's use of judgment relating to the valuation of the REIT's income producing properties.
 Key assumptions used in determining the valuation of income producing properties include estimates of capitalization rates and stabilized net operating income (which is primarily influenced by revenue growth, vacancy rates, inflation rates and operating costs), pertain to forward-looking assumptions and market evidence, and accordingly could materially and adversely impact the underlying valuation of the REIT's income producing properties.

-As at December 31, 2021, and 2020, the REIT had all its portfolio appraised by Morguard's appraisal division.
+As at December 31, 2022, and 2021, the REIT had all its portfolio appraised by Morguard's appraisal division.
 In addition, the REIT's U.S. portfolio is appraised by independent U.S. real estate appraisal firms on a three-year cycle.

-The REIT utilizes the direct capitalization income method to determine the fair value of its income producing properties.
+The REIT utilizes the direct capitalization income method to appraise its portfolio.
 This method requires that rental income from current leases and key assumptions about rental income, vacancies and inflation rates, among other factors, are used to determine a one-year stabilized net operating income forecast for each individual property within the REIT's portfolio and also considers any capital expenditures anticipated within the year.
 A capitalization rate was also determined for each property based on market information related to the external sale of similar properties within a similar location.
 These factors were used to determine the fair value of income producing properties at each reporting period.

-As at December 31, 2021, using the direct capitalization income approach, the properties were valued using capitalization rates in the range of 3.5% to 6.5% (2020 - 3.8% to 6.8%) applied to a stabilized net operating income of \$140,018 (2020 - \$132,725), resulting in an overall weighted average capitalization rate of 4.3% (2020 - 4.5%).
+As at December 31, 2022, using the direct capitalization income approach, the properties were valued using capitalization rates in the range of 3.8% to 6.0% (2021 - 3.5% to 6.5%) applied to a stabilized net operating income of \$161,168 (2021 - \$140,018), resulting in an overall weighted average capitalization rate of 4.4% (2021 - 4.3%).